NEW: AI transcripts without captions

 At a glance

 A YouTube key points generator turns transcript text into short bullets.
-Transkripe starts with a public YouTube link, loads captions when they are available and creates concise takeaways from that text.
+Transkripe starts with a public YouTube link and creates concise takeaways from transcript text loaded from captions or AI audio transcription.

 Use cases